surfinky/gnome-login-hide-panel/README.md

 Restart your Gnome session to complete the installation.

 You will see the extension listed under the "Built-in" section of the Extension list.
 You do not have to enable the extension for preferences to be effective.
-It is recommended that you restart your GDM so that preference changes are fully applied.
+It is recommended that you restart your GDM so that changes to preferences are fully applied.

 ```$ gnome-extensions prefs gnome-login-hide-panel@inchsurf.com```